-The switching frequency is set to 400 kHz using an oscillator integrated into the boost converter.
-The boost converter can be operated in two different modes: active and standby.
-Active
+The switching frequency is set to 400 kHz using an oscillator in the boost converter block.
+The VBOOST is limited to 4 × VBAT.

+The boost converter can be operated in two different modes: active and sleep.
+Active mode is the normal mode of operation where the boost regulator actively generates a regulated output voltage.